Copula-like inference for discrete bivariate distributions with rectangular supports: -projections on Fréchet classes and the IPFP

+To carry out an $I$-projection on $\Gamma_{a,b}$ in practice, one can rely on the IPFP.
+The latter, also known as Sinkhorn's algorithm or matrix scaling in the literature, is a procedure whose aim is to adjust the elements of a matrix so that it satisfies specified row and column sums.
+We refer the reader for instance to \cite{Puk14}, \cite{Ide16} and \cite{BroLeu18} for a review of the procedure, its variations and its many contexts of application.

-In principle, the IPFP could be applied to any input matrix $x$ in $\R^{r \times s}$ with nonnegative elements whose row and columns sums are strictly positive.
+In principle, the IPFP could be applied to any input matrix in $\R^{r \times s}$ with nonnegative elements whose row and column sums are strictly positive.
 As this work is of a probabilistic nature, the IPFP will be described only for input matrices $x \in \Gamma$ that can be interpreted as bivariate p.m.f.s.
-In this context, the aim of the procedure is to adjust an input bivariate p.m.f.\ $x \in \Gamma$ so that it has specified target univariate margins.
-The latter will be denoted by $a$ and $b$, respectively.
-Specifically, in the rest of this section, $a$ and $b$ are fixed p.m.f.s on $I_r$ and $I_s$, respectively, such that $a_i > 0$ for all $i \in I_r$ and $b_j > 0$ for all $j \in I_s$.
-Next, let $\Gamma_{a,\cdot} = \{x \in \Gamma : x^{[1]} = a \}$ (resp.\ $\Gamma_{\cdot,b} = \{x \in \Gamma : x^{[2]} = b \}$) be the subset of $\Gamma$ in~\eqref{eq:Gamma} containing bivariate p.m.f.s whose first (resp.\ second) margin is $a$ (resp. $b$).
-Finally, let
+In this context, the aim of the procedure is to adjust an input bivariate p.m.f.\ $x \in \Gamma$ so that it has $a$ as first margin and $b$ as second margin.

 The IPFP with target margins $a$ and $b$ consists of applying repeatedly two transformations.
-The first one corresponds to the map $\Rc_a:\Gamma \to \Gamma_{a,\cdot}$ defined by
+The first one corresponds to the map $\Rc_a$ from $\Gamma$ in~\eqref{eq:Gamma} to $\Gamma_{a,\cdot}$ in~\eqref{eq:Gamma:a:.:b} defined by